 After data is collected, designated persons will have up to one year to refer to the data.
 All data will be kept up to one year after which the paper surveys will be shredded and disposed of.
-Any data we do store online or on a computer will be password protected with two factor authentication and then it will be deleted from the hard drive.
+Any data stored online or on a computer will be password protected with two factor authentication and then it will be deleted from the hard drive.
 Data will be stored in designated locked areas where only designated persons will have access.
 This is to ensure that confidentiality is kept.

-4.7 Cultural Considerations
+Cultural Considerations